 Victor loved his evening walks with his dog.
 It was the best way to release the stress of the day.
 When he rounded the corner on 42nd Street, he noticed the living room window was broken on Mrs. Sherman's house as the curtains billowed in the breeze.

-Here's more on the Types of Characters in Fiction.
+For more on the interesting people you can find in books, read our article about all the Types of Characters in Fiction.

 Rom-coms will always dominate the film and publishing industry.
 They're a feel-good escape, often filled with roller coaster rides full of emotion and intrigue.
 If this is your calling, consider marrying fate to intrigue with these ideas: